peytoncordero/DRI25/command-line.md

 learning objectives:
     - description: 'At the end of this workshop, you will be able to'
-    - Understand what the command line is and relate it to different ways for human-computer interaction.
+    - Identify the command line and historicize it among other forms of human-computer interaction.
-    - Use the command line for navigating the filesystem, creating new files and directories, moving content and files in the filesystem, searching within text files, and doing a basic exploration of a text dataset.
+    - Explain the benefits of interacting with your computer from the command line.
+    - Navigate your filesystem using the command line.
+    - Create new files and directories.
+    - Move content and files in the filesystem.
+    - Search across and within text files.

 estimated time: 3 hours